AlexsJones/gravitywell/README.md

 At this point you are ready to run gravitywell.

-For working with templates as per the examples you'll also need [vortex](`go get github.com/AlexsJones/gravitywell`) _This can be installed either via golang or as a binary also_
+For working with templates as per the examples you'll also need [vortex](https://github.com/AlexsJones/vortex) (go get github.com/AlexsJones/vortex)
+_This can be installed either via golang or as a binary also_